taytayfujif/github-practice/README.md

 [Beginner] Practice Git Commands

 1. Fork Respository
-2. Copy SSH or HTTP link
+2. Copy SSH or HTTPS link
 3. Clone into your local directory
 4. cd into `github-practice`
 5. Make changes in `index.html` and `style.css` file